Items NOT accepted at the El Cerrito Recycling Center

 - Mirrors of any type

-- Paint of any type - accepted Tuesdays Only
+- Paint of any type - residency restrictions apply, accepted Tuesdays Only

-- Food-soiled Paper, Plastic, and Cardboard (please compost food-soiled paper products.); bio-waste is landfill (like "Kleenex" tissues)
+- Food-soiled Paper, Plastic, and Cardboard (please compost food-soiled paper products.); (bio-waste is landfill like "Kleenex" tissues, full dog poo bags, soiled kitty litter etc.)

 - Peanuts - any type of packaging peanuts.
-Donate to packing stores.
+Some packing stores accept these for reuse.
 Call first.

 - Plastic Film and Hard Plastic - any kind of flexible plastic (like bags, bubble wrap etc.) or rigid plastic (PVC, stapler etc.)